Overview

 If in doubt, use /silver instead — it will run complexity triage and choose the right workflow.

-Silver Bullet classifies this as Tier 1, invokes gsd:fast, verifies the README update, confirms the file count stayed inside the trivial boundary, and commits the change.
+Silver Bullet classifies this as Tier 1, uses SB fast execution, verifies the README update, confirms the file count stayed inside the trivial boundary, and commits the change.